alcestide/lisperatu/README.md

-# Common Lisp Playground
+# Lisperatu
-Experimenting with **Common Lisp** while trying to gain a personal knowledge about the language, by reading books, documentations, following courses and just trying to understand how Lisp works *under the hood*.
+Experimenting with **Lisp** dialects while trying to gain a personal knowledge about the language, by reading books, documentations, following courses and just trying to understand how Lisp works *under the hood*.
 My little personal compendium of **snippets** of **code** and probably even some notes.
 I hope this repo will get pretty huge in the near future.

 *In Lisp we Trust.*